hftbattle/documentation/en/terms.md

 <a id="saldo"></a>

-- **Saldo** is the outstanding balance is the amount of money owed, (or due), that remains in a deposit account.
+- **Saldo** is the outstanding balance is the amount of money owed (or due) that remains in a deposit account.
   > For example: if user bought 10 lots of instrument for the price of 1, and then sold 3 lots for the price of 2, then his current position is equal to 10 - 3 = 7, and his current saldo is `-10 * 1 + 3 * 2 = -4`.